Why choose Herts?

 Why choose this course?

-The programme supports you in developing your knowledge and understanding of issues and practice through enquiry and research.
-The programme provides a range of module choices, but you are encouraged to bring your own ideas and focus on your own particular professional interests.
+This programme supports you in developing your knowledge and understanding of issues and practice through enquiry and research.
+The programme provides a range of module choices, you'll be encouraged to bring your own ideas and focus on your own professional interests.

 Through this programme you will: